felipehjcosta/chat-app/README.md

 [![CircleCI](https://circleci.com/gh/felipehjcosta/chat-app.svg?style=svg)](https://circleci.com/gh/felipehjcosta/chat-app)

-A chat web app written in Kotlin multiplaform.
+A chat app written in Kotlin multiplaform.
 This is a pet project which objective is to experiment the language in both frontend, mobile and backend.
 Stay tuned! :)

 ![kotlin-mpp-demo](kotlin-mpp-demo.gif)